 Golden Retriever Breed Profile

-The Golden Retriever has been an AKC-recognized breed since 1925 and is commonly used as a gun dog and for retrieving small game such as waterfowl or companionship.
+The Golden Retriever has been an AKC-recognized breed since 1925 and was commonly used as a gun dog and for retrieving small game such as waterfowl or for companionship.
 With its origins lying in the Scottish Highlands, this breed was developed into a very capable hunting breed by Noblemen throughout Scotland’s countryside.
 Great discipline and a gentle spirit make the Golden Retriever a perfect retrieval breed since the goal of this task is to bring the trophy back as undamaged as possible.

 If you are not the sporting type, bringing a Golden Retriever into your family as a pet is just as rewarding because they are one of the most loyal and jovial breeds out there.
-Highly trainable because of their good intelligence and want to please their owner, the Golden Retriever is an ideal dog for any owner.
+Highly trainable because of their good intelligence and desire to please their owner, the Golden Retriever is an ideal dog for any owner.
 They are somewhat mouthy at times, so breaking them of that early is recommended.
 Obedience training is always a good idea for any owner of a new puppy.